ajaypatidar7722/dir-stats/README.md

 - Start docker container `docker run ${IMAGE_HASH}`

+- Navigate to http://localhost:3000/ping validate that server is running

 > Note: To start the server on a different port you can use env variable `PORT`

 ### Without docker